jpmckinney/image-proxy/README.md

 * Supports HTTP and HTTPS
 * Follows 301 and 302 redirects
-* Sets a maximum timeout for the remote server, through a `DELAY` environment variable (default `5000`)
+* Sets a maximum timeout for the remote server
 * Handles complex MIME types like `image/jpeg; charset=utf-8`
-* Optional whitelisting using regular expressions, through a `WHITELIST` environment variable
+* Optional whitelisting using regular expressions

 Image manipulation:

-* Accepts a custom width and height, up to a maximum extent
+* Accepts a custom width and height, up to 1000x1000
 * Resizes, centers and crops the image

 HTTP server: